wp-plugins/birchschedule/readme.txt

 [bp-scheduler-bookingform]

 == Changelog ==

+= 1.7.0 =
+* Improvement: Implement a new UI of booking in WP Admin
+* Improvement: Add Polish translation file
+* Improvement: Improve the plugin performance

 = 1.6.11 =
 * Bug Fix: fix the bug of double booking at same time slot on different locations